corda/corda-docs-portal/content/en/platform/corda/4.13/community/loadtesting.md

 The last parameter `isConsistent` is used to poll for eventual consistency at the end of a load test.
 This is not needed for self-issuance.

-## Stability Test
+## Running stability tests

-Stability test is one variation of the load test, instead of flooding the nodes with request, the stability test uses execution frequency limit to achieve a constant execution rate.
+Stability test is one variation of the load test.
+Instead of flooding the nodes with requests, the stability test uses execution frequency limit to achieve a constant execution rate.

-To run the stability test, set the load test mode to STABILITY_TEST (`mode=STABILITY_TEST` in config file or `-Dloadtest.mode=STABILITY_TEST` in system properties).
+To run the stability test, set the load test mode to STABILITY_TEST:

+- `mode=STABILITY_TEST` in config file, or
+- `-Dloadtest.mode=STABILITY_TEST` in system properties

-The stability test will first self issue cash using `StabilityTest.selfIssueTest` and after that it will randomly pay and exit cash using `StabilityTest.crossCashTest` for P2P testing, unlike the load test, the stability test will run without any disruption.
+The stability test will first self issue cash using `StabilityTest.selfIssueTest` and after that it will randomly pay and exit cash using `StabilityTest.crossCashTest` for P2P testing.
+Unlike the load test, the stability test will run without any disruption.